Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/what-the-current-evidence-base-shows/essay.md

 The evidence here is promising but still small.
 It should be treated as a starting point for reader-centered documentation, not as a completed community reception study.

-## What the evidence is only partial on
+## What still needs better evidence

-Some questions remain much less settled.
+Some questions need stronger documentation before they can carry broad claims.

 ### 1. There is no complete current global map